Skip to content

 The Prompt is structured to include the following components:

-• Messages: An array of messages that represent the conversation history.
+• Messages: An array of messages that represent the contextual information or conversational chat history.
 Each message includes content, role (user or assistant), and metadata.

-• Message: A message object or hash that contains the content and role of the message.
+• Message: The Action Prompt's rendered message object or hash that contains the content and role of the message.
 The role can be :user, :system, :assistant, or :tool, but defaults to :user.

 • Actions: An array of actions that the agent can perform in response to user input.
 By default, the prompt will use the agent's action methods, but you can also specify custom actions.